-Dr James Polston has been announced as Acting Chief Science Officer at Helius Therapeutics, leaving the United States where he was a leader of research and development at one of the world’s largest medicinal cannabis companies.
+Dr James Polston has been announced as Chief Science Officer at Helius Therapeutics, leaving the United States where he was a leader of research and development at one of the world’s largest medicinal cannabis companies.

 Leading both extraction and processing during his tenure at Trulieve Cannabis Corporation, Dr Polston was responsible for major R&D initiatives, extraction, manufacturing, product development, and external scientific research programmes.
 He’s been directly involved in the formulation of many medicinal cannabis products on the market today in California, Oregon and Florida.